roopamg/Postgressql_db/Postgressql_db/README.md

 Example Playbook
 ----------------

-Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:
+Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too

 ---
- - name: Roles main file
+ - name: Executing a Role
-   hosts: postgres
+   hosts: <<Group/Hostname>>
    tasks:
-     - name: Include role
+     - name: include role
        include_role:
          name: Postgressql_db